Zero-Dynamics/ccminer/README.txt

 x11evo (Revolver)
 Zero Dynamics Cash (argon2d1000)

-where some of these coins have a VERY NOTABLE nVidia advantage over competing AMD (OpenCL Only) implementations.

-We did not take a big effort on improving usability, so please set your parameters carefuly.

-THIS PROGRAMM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!

-If you're interessted and read the source-code, please excuse that the most of our comments are in german.

 >>> Command Line Interface <<<

-This code is based on the pooler cpuminer and inherits its command line interface and options.
+The code is based on the pooler cpuminer and inherits its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use